cyber-abdulrahman/learning-journal/README.md

 ## About Me

-Computer Science student at KFUPM interested in cybersecurity, Linux, networking, and technology.
+Computer Science student at KFUPM with interests in cybersecurity, Linux, networking, and software development.
 ## Purpose

 This repository documents my learning journey through computer science, cybersecurity, programming, and related technologies.